khambsimp/monio/README.md

 Can Deductive reasoinging and recursion be used to develop understanding in other areas of Science.
 The growth of Logic Notations of which Programming Languages are a single instance of suggests this is currently administered to knowledge of our current age.In the field of Digital Logic Circuit Design, we see a direct application of Symbolic Logic Theory, including in their application to Hardware Description Languages as an example.
 It is also important that in the case where an aspect of cognition can be written with its own symbology which also has recursive properties that this is imprtant for understanding both mathematics and logic from a cognitive perspective.
 That being Symbolic Logic Theory.
 Logic can be approached from a Philosophical, Linguistic, and Mathematical perspective.
 In terms of Programming Language Theory we are able to use any which aids our particular purpose of defined terms.
 Currently Typer Theories and Homotopy Type Theory seems to be the most applicable to dveevelopment of Hardware Desciption Languages.

-whats the role of a Logician in the Semicondictor industry?
+What is the role of a Logician in the Semicondictor industry?
+The role of the logician is to develop ad to distribute languages that can be used in a technical fashion.

+## Homotopy Type theory
+Homotopy Type Theory can be utilized to develop instruction set architectures, and microcontrollers using a Hardware Description Language, this can be utilized to develop Microcontrollers which are far simpler in design, and can be reasoned and verified using modern tools without the design verification being reasoned about by the Chip designer.
+Not to the extent that designers are expected to today.